declanbyrd/Shift-Planner/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Follow this procedure to run the automated tests for this system

-### Break down into end to end tests

-Explain what these tests test and why
+### In Visual Studio:

 ```
-Give an example
+Open "Test" tab
 ```

-### And coding style tests

-Explain what these tests test and why

 ```
-Give an example
+Click "Run"
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With